hugeinc/HGDependencyInjection/README.md

 ####Register Parameters For Constructor Implementation

-For this example let's pretend we have an `DIHTTPCLient` class, which will have it's own constructor in the service container.
+For this example let's pretend we have an `DIHTTPCLient` class.

 ```
 @interface DIHTTPClient : NSObject